rcl-identity/docs/aadb2c.md

 ![image](/images/aadb2c/ms-graph6.png)

-# Adding Custom Attribute
+# Adding Custom Attributes for Verified Identity

+> Custom Attributes are only required for [Verified Digital IDs](./index.md#verified-digital-identity).
+If you are issuing [Self Asserted Dogital IDs](./index.md#self-asserted-digital-identity), you can ignore this section.

-Azure AD B2C does not contain a Built-in attributes for **Date of Birth** and **Identity Approver**.
-The Identity Approver attribute can be used by the organization to manage the approval of a user sign up among several different departments or approvers.
-We will add these as custom attributes.
+Azure AD B2C does not contain a *Built-in* attributes for **Date of Birth** and **Identity Approver**.

+The *Identity Approver* attribute can be used by the organization to manage the approval of a Digital ID among several different departments, organizations or approvers.
+We will add these as approvers in our custom attribute.

-- Open the B2C tenant
+- Open the AAD B2C tenant

 - In the ``User attributes`` page, click the ``Add`` link